Patola/3dmodels/README.md

 # 3dmodels
-My 3d models (blend files, freecad files, etc.)
+My binary encoded or otherwise hand-maded (instead of coded) 3d models (blend files, freecad files, etc.)

 ## Notes about some of the designs here
 (OBS.: the Apache license is the default license